arionum/json-rpc/README.md

 This application was developed to offer an easier way to integrate Arionum into applications which already use bitcoin.

-It's an alpha release and should be treated accordinly.
+It's an alpha release and should be treated accordingly.

 Implemented functions:
-**walletpassphrase
+**[x]walletpassphrase
 getnewaddress
 getbalance
 sendtoaddress